 Mental health plays a significant role in addiction.
 Studies show more than 50% of those suffering from addiction have an underlying mental illness.
 Additionally, nearly 33% of people diagnosed with a mental illness also suffer from some form of substance addiction.

 This means that mental health disorders are the leading risk factors for someone developing an addiction.
 Mental health disorders may include anxiety disorders, bipolar disorder, depression or personality disorders.

-If you suspect a loved one is suffering from addiction, contact Acqua Recovery for additional information and resources to help your loved one get the necessary addiction therapy services they need to recover and learn to live life to the fullest without addiction.
+If you suspect a loved one is suffering from these common addiction traits, contact Acqua Recovery at 866.830.4628 for additional information and resources to help your loved one get the necessary addiction therapy services they need to recover and learn to live life to the fullest without addiction.